justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 }
 ```

-Connect the camera module, boot it up, and with any luck you should be able to ssh into it from your own computer!
+Connect the camera module and boot it up.
+You can use something like [Angry IP Scanner](https://angryip.org/download/#linux) to find its IP address, and with any luck you should be able to SSH into it from your own computer!

 ### Creating the Scripts

 Fortunately, the Pi comes loaded with `raspistill`, a command line tool to capture images (see [here](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md) for documentation).
 All we need to do is to write a simple shell script to execute this command every N seconds to create a timelapse.

 **Note**: The easiest option is to use the built in [timelapse mode](https://www.raspberrypi.org/documentation/usage/camera/raspicam/timelapse.md).
-However, I put it in a script to automatically create a new datestamped folder every time a new instance is run.
+However, I decided to make my own script to have more control over the filenames and where the images get saved.

 #### Folder Structure

 I set up two scripts, one to take the timelapses, and another to start the timelapse as a background process.
+The `run` script is in the home directory so I can execute the command right when I login through the command line.

 ```text
     home/pi/